 Great Lakes and Tributary Regulations

-These regulations apply to New York waters of Lake Erie, the Upper and Lower Niagara River, Lake Ontario, the St. Lawrence River, and designated areas of the tributaries to these waters.
-Areas of the tributaries which are subject to these regulations are generally defined as the bridge closest to the mouth upstream to the first barrier impassable to fish.
-Tributaries with different boundaries and exemptions are listed separately under Great Lakes Tributaries Regulations.
+These regulations apply to New York waters of Lake Erie, the Upper and Lower Niagara River, Lake Ontario, the St. Lawrence River, and designated sections of the tributaries to these waters.
+Tributary sections subject to these regulations are generally defined as the bridge closest to the mouth upstream to the first barrier impassable to fish.
+Tributaries with different boundaries and exemptions are listed separately on the appropriate lake's webpage.
 Note that there are also seasonal tackle restrictions and restrictions on night fishing in the tributaries.
 Statewide angling regulations apply for species not listed.

 The following regulations apply to all Great Lakes waters, including Lake Erie, Lake Ontario, Upper and Lower Niagara River, St. Lawrence River and tributaries:

 - Snatching and attempting to snatch is prohibited.

 - All foul-hooked fish must be immediately released without unnecessary injury.

 - Use or possession of gaff hooks is prohibited except when ice fishing.